Professor-G/MicroLIA/README.md

 # Version 2

-As of version 2.3, MicroLIA provides the following new features and improvements:
+As of version 2.27, MicroLIA provides the following new features and improvements:

 * New time-series features (74 total).
 To enhance the analysis, we now take the derivative of the lightcurve and re-compute the features in this derivative space, for a grand total of 148 metrics.
 * Lightcurve features can now be calculated by taking into account the flux/mag errors, thus allowing for proper weighting of data points.
 * We include a feature selection procedure so as to identify the metrics that carry useful information given the training set.
 * The short-period variables are now simulated using real RR-Lyrae templates.
 * The training set can now be generated using your own directory of lightcurves, no limit on the amount of classes.
-* After a training set is generated a csv file is saved which can be directly input when creating the classifier; in additoin, the training set module contains a plot function to visualize the generated lightcurves.
+* After a training set is generated a csv file is saved which can be directly input when creating the classifier; in addition, the training set module contains a plot function to visualize the generated lightcurves.
 * The ensemble engine hyperparameters can now be optimized using Bayesian analysis.
 * We added data imputation techniques to better handle undefined values in the training data.
 * We include a CNN model for image classification purposes, including a data augmentation routine and an optimization procedure for identifying the proper augmentations to perform given the training set images.
-* Built-in class methods are now available to visualize the engine parameters and performance.
+* Built-in class methods are now available to visualize the engine parameters and performance, including the ability to save and load models post-processing.

 # [Documentation](https://microlia.readthedocs.io/en/latest/?)